Deputy Labour leader Kelvin Davis accused of calling Labour sexual assault allegations 'rumours'

 Jacinda Ardern defends her role in Labour's botched complaints process

-Questions have been raised about who in the party knew what about the claims since Prime Minister Jacinda Ardern on Monday said she had been assured the allegations against the staffer were not a sexual nature.
+Questions have been raised about who in the party knew what about following claims by Haworth that the he and a panel investigating the staffer had not been told about sexual assault claims, in contradiction to statements by complainants to media.

-The party in July decided to take no action against the staffer over allegations by seven complainants, but insists none of the claims investigated were of sexual assault.

 Asked whether he had known earlier, Robertson on Thursday again cited privacy.